Zero5896/Car_price_modeling/README.md

 ### **Part 7 Potential Applications**

+**Pricing Strategies: How can dealerships or private sellers utilize insights from this dataset to set competitive pricing?**
+**Consumer Decision-Making: Discuss how consumers can leverage this dataset to make informed purchasing decisions based on price predictions and feature evaluations.**

 ## Challenges and Learnings

 1. **Patience**: This project taught me the importance of problem-solving and that sometimes you need to let a problem rest and return with a fresh perspective.